DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 ### Step 6: Experiment

 Mess around with your code.
 If you are new to HTML, ask a fellow club member for help, or check out [http://www.w3schools.com/](http://www.w3schools.com/) for reference or some tutorials.
 Feel free to check out other people's pages to see how their code works and manifests into a webpage.
 Just don't mess with their files: it's rude, and we can all see if you do.
 You can, however copy bits of their code (with their permission) and experiement with it on your own page.
+For some more in depth tutorials and advanced techniques, check out [http://www.codecademy.com/](http://www.codecademy.com/).

 When you are done, you will be ready to upload your changes to GitHub.